tdwg/website/conferences/2024/sessions/index.md

 If curation is done after publication, then how can changes effectively round-trip back to the source system?
 How can post-curation be scaled, and how can others benefit from users cleaning published data for their research?
 Is it possible to achieve standardised quality indicators (e.g., FAIR assessments) for the data?

 This session aims to present advances in community curation of online data by machines, citizen scientists, and domain experts using global standards like the Web Annotation Data Model and Nanopublications.
-It also aims to present progress in development and use of data quality and completeness indicators such as Minimum Information about a Digital Specimen (TDWG MIDS)."
+It also aims to present progress in development and use of data quality and completeness indicators such as Minimum Information about a Digital Specimen (TDWG MIDS).

 ## SYM18 Globally Linking Taxonomies: Use cases and latest developments